harness/developer-hub/docs/service-reliability-management/continuous-error-tracking/getting-started/cet-arc.md

 ### Snapshot

-Error Tracking captures snapshots when events, application errors (exceptions), and logs (warnings and errors) occur according to a defined algorithm.
+Continuous Error Tracking captures snapshots when events, application errors (exceptions), and logs (warnings and errors) occur according to a defined algorithm.

-An Error Tracking snapshot contains valuable information about events in the monitored application.
+A Continuous Error Tracking snapshot contains valuable information about events in the monitored application.
 This includes:

 * Date and time of the snapshot
 * The server and application where the event occurred